 People are fond of bleating on about how awful humanity is.
 We're the only species to invent war, the only species to invent racial genocide, the only species to knowingly pollute the environment etc. Give me a break.
 The tune is getting cliched and the lyrics are fundamentally wrong.
 Humans aren't the most evil species.
 We're just the most powerful.

 Chimpanzees are known to form raiding parties and launch attacks on the next tribe over, killing the young and claiming the females for breeding.
-That's war, genocide and slavery right there.
-Orca whales have been observed catching sea-lions and, rather than eating them, tossing them back to freedom for a few seconds before capturing and repeating the process.
+That's war, genocide and slavery.
+Orca whales have been observed catching sea-lions and tossing them back to freedom for a few seconds before capturing and repeating the process.
 That's torture for no reason other than sadism.

 Point is, other species show exactly the same streaks of cruelty, greed, pre-meditated aggression and selfishness we do.
 Humans have not invented the concept of violence, we just use better tech.
 But I'll tell you something which does set us apart.
 We're the species who donates aid to countries hit by natural disasters.
 We're the species who volunteers to build schools in disadvantaged communities.
 We're the species who invented the concept of "peace-talks".
 Think about that.
 We're the species that goes out of its way to avoid conflict.

 The vast majority of people, when they learn about slavery, the inquisition, the holocaust, the crusades, respond in the same way: horror.
 We're capable of awful acts but we're also capable of feeling shame.
-We are becoming self-aware because we can look back at dreadful things we've done and recognise them as such.
+We can look back at dreadful things we've done and recognise them as such.